 Last year I briefly visited the historic Fahua Monastery 法華寺 in Tainan 台南.
 Like many of my explorations of temples in Taiwan this one wasn’t planned in advance.
-I noticed the monastery from the roadside while riding a scooter through the back streets south of the train station and decided to stop and check it out on a whim.
+I noticed the monastery from the roadside while riding through the back streets south of the train station and stopped to check it out on a whim.
 As it turns out, Fahua Monastery has quite a long and distinguished history—going all the way back to 1684—and the interior is unusually minimalistic and serene compared to most other temples I have visited here in Taiwan 台灣.

 Back when I was living in Tainan 台南 I made an effort to check out many of the temples I encounter in my daily travels around town.
 One day after breakfast, while riding along Kāishān Road 開山路, I stopped to check out what looked to be yet another temple across the street from the Koxinga Shrine.
 I was surprised to learn that despite the palatial Chinese architecture and superficially traditional style of design this is actually a Catholic cathedral, Our Lady Queen of China 中華聖母主教座堂.
 Built in 1963, it is the top-ranking church in the Roman Catholic Diocese of Tainan 天主教台南教區.